-Wayne - Director, Government Affairs; Captain, U.S. Navy Retired
+Wayne - Vice President, Environmental Services; Captain, U.S. Navy Retired

-A Jacksonville native, Wayne Young is Director of Response and Environmental Programs at JEA.
-In his first career, Young served in the United States Navy as a commissioned officer, which included duty at the Pentagon and command of two Navy warships, a guided missile frigate and an Aegis cruiser.
-Young is a graduate of the United States Naval Academy, where he obtained a Bachelor of Science degree.
-He also holds two masters degrees.
+A Jacksonville native, Wayne Young is Vice President of Environmental Services at JEA.
+In his first career, Young served in the U.S. Navy as a commissioned officer, which included duty at the Pentagon and command of two Navy warships, a guided missile frigate and an Aegis cruiser.
+Young is a graduate of the U.S. Naval Academy, where he obtained a Bachelor of Science degree.
+He also holds two master's degrees.

 Learn about all the ways JEA helps Northeast Florida families, businesses and our community thrive and how we can help you do more.

 Meet the Project Outreach Team